A remark on the Generalized Hodge Conjecture: Proof of Theorem

-holds true; this is usually expressed by saying that $f_j$ is a Nash function on $\Delta_r\tth .$ The left hand side of the above relation can be thought as a real-analytic function of $u\tth .$ Hence, if we replace $u$ by $u+iv$ in (\ref{basta}) we get, by a variant of the Identity Principle (\tth see e.g. \cite{S}, pag.
-21\tth )
+holds true.
+The left hand side of the above relation can be thought as a real-analytic function of $u\tth .$ Since $E$ has been assumed to be connected, if we replace $u$ by $u+iv$ in (\ref{basta}) we get by \cite{S}, pag.
+21, that

-for every $u+iv\in E\tth .$
+for every $u+iv\in E$.

 This relation says that $f_j(u+iv)$ is algebraic over the field of fractions $\C (u,v)$ of the ring of polynomials $\C [u,v]= \C [u_{\sss 1},\ldots ,u_r,v_{\sss 1},\ldots ,v_r]\tth .$ But $\C (u,v)$ is algebraic over $\R (u,v)\tth ,$ hence $f_j(u+iv)$ is algebraic over $\R (u,v)$ as well, and there is $Q_j\in\R [u,v,T]\tth ,$ with positive degree with respect to $T,$ such that for every $(u,v)=u+iv\in E$